- Skip Ahead to

 Users feel confident with visuals because they have a clear, data backed picture of relevant work from which they can easily translate their story to a diverse group of stakeholders, building trust and facilitating fast action.
 You can see where you’ve come from and where you are going.

-Managers, Directors, and Program Leads responsible for the execution of strategic goals need visuals so they can see progress in real-time, quickly flag issues and zone in on the work that matters most.
+Managers, Directors, and Program Leads responsible for executing strategic goals need visuals so they can see progress in real-time, quickly flag issues, and zone in on the work that matters most.